Surface treatment of PTFE: Early sodium etching solutions

 Sodium etching of fluoropolymers has been used for decades to enhance bondability of PTFE.
 It is performed by immersion of the PTFE in a solution containing sodium followed by rinsing in alcohol and water.
 The process was originally performed by dissolving sodium metal in liquid ammonia.
-An alternative method was to form a complex with naphthalene, which was then dissolved in an ether such as tetrahydrofuran (THF).
+An alternative method was to form sodium naphthalene (a sodium complex with naphthalene), which was then dissolved in an ether such as tetrahydrofuran (THF).
 Both types of solutions carry risks to the user – both ammonia and THF are irritants, and both are flammable.
 At higher concentrations, THF is also a central nervous system depressant.
 In rats, the inhalation LC(50) (Lethal Concentration which kills 50% of test subjects) is 21,000 ppm for 3 hours.
 In humans, chronic effects have not been reported, but researchers using THF have developed severe occipital headaches and marked decreases in white blood cell counts.

 Newer sodium etching solutions

 More recently, glycol ethers (known as glymes) have come into use as carriers for the sodium naphthalene complex for PTFE etching.
 These glymes are ethylene glycol dimethyl ether (monoglyme), diethylene glycol dimethyl ether (diglyme), and tetraethylene glycol dimethyl ether (tetraglyme).
 Glymes pose minimal or no health risks to the user, and the solutions do not require special storage conditions.
 When using glyme-based etchants, it is recommended that the etching process be performed at moderately elevated temperatures, about 50 °C. The elevated temperature causes the etchant to release more active sodium.
 It also lowers the viscosity of the etchant which enhances wetting of high aspect ratio features such as plated through-holes in printed circuit boards.
 Tests of diglyme-based etchants used at 50 °C have shown bond strength increases of 50% or more over room temperature etching.

 Commercially available etchants today are primarily glyme-based.
 Rogers Corporation, a manufacturer of PTFE printed circuit board laminates, refers to Poly-Etch and FluoroEtch etchants in its Fabrication Guidelines, "Bonding PTFE Materials for Microwave Stripline Packages and Other Multilayer Circuits".
-Poly-Etch is a sodium naphthalene complex in tetraglyme, while Fluoro-Etch is a sodium naphthalide complex in diglyme Matheson, the manufacturer of Poly-Etch, also manufactures a monoglyme-based etchant called Poly-Etch W.Fulcrum Chemicals manufactures three different etchants called Natrex25, NatrexHighFp and Natrex64.
+Poly-Etch is a sodium naphthalene complex in tetraglyme, while Fluoro-Etch is a sodium naphthalide complex in diglyme Matheson, the manufacturer of Poly-Etch, also manufactures a monoglyme-based etchant called Poly-Etch W. Fulcrum Chemicals manufactures three different etchants called Natrex25, NatrexHighFp and Natrex64.